-Business email compromises (BEC) involve the manipulation of corporate communication channels to elicit fraudulent financial transactions.
+Business email compromise (BEC) involve the manipulation of corporate communication channels to elicit fraudulent financial transactions.
 Most often, this is accomplished by gaining unauthorized access to computer networks, conducting reconnaissance, and targeting the individuals in the organization with the appropriate authority request or approve wire transfers.
 Attackers then craft emails ordering the transfer of funds to bank accounts held by their criminal organization.
 The funds are quickly laundered, making recovery difficult, if not impossible.

 Don’t Be a Victim of BEC